brunorijsman/dske-python/docs/protocol-guide.md

-Once the initiator encryptor (Patrick) has received the key ID and the key value from the initiator client (Carol), the initiator encryptor (Patrick) uses some mechanism to send the key ID (but not the key value) to the responder encryptor (Porter).
+Once the initiator encryptor (Patrick) has received the key ID and the key value from the initiator client (Carol), the initiator encryptor (Patrick) uses _some_ mechanism to send the key ID (but not the key value) to the responder encryptor (Porter).
 Note that (unlike the key value) the key ID is not a secret; it is perfectly okay to send it over a public channel.

-The exact mechanism that is used for this depends on which encryption protocol the encryptors Patrick and Porter as using.
+The exact mechanism that is used for sending the key ID depends on which encryption protocol the encryptors Patrick and Porter as using.
 For example, if they are running [IPsec](https://en.wikipedia.org/wiki/IPsec) as the encryption protocol, the IPsec protocol uses some extensions defined in [RFC8784: Mixing Preshared Keys in the Internet Key Exchange Protocol Version 2 (IKEv2) for Post-quantum Security](https://datatracker.ietf.org/doc/html/rfc8784).
-The details are far to complex to describe here; see [this blog post](https://hikingandcoding.com/2024/07/16/how-to-configure-an-ipsec-tunnel-using-qkd-keys/) or
+The details are too complex to describe here; see [this blog post](https://hikingandcoding.com/2024/07/16/how-to-configure-an-ipsec-tunnel-using-qkd-keys/) or
 [this webinar](https://www.brighttalk.com/webcast/19861/639582)